leny/meguiddo/README.md

 Yeah… why not.

 Just hosting a little website for this old, forgettable demo.
-Still… good memories.
+Still… good memories, 10 years later.

 * * *